green-leaves/byp/QWEN.md

 ### Phase 3: Advanced Features
 1. Progress reporting for uploads and downloads
-2. Resume capability for failed uploads/downloads
-3. Verification of published packages
+2. Verification of published packages
-4. Verification of downloaded and reassembled files
+3. Verification of downloaded and reassembled files
-5. Support for additional URL patterns
+4. Support for additional URL patterns

 ## Dependencies